microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     <toolkit:MapControl Grid.Row="5" x:Name="ExpenseMap" />
     ```

     We're adding the **MapControl** to the page and we're assigning a name to it.
-We're reusing the same prefix we have defined in the previous task, **toolkit**, which points to the namespace **Microsoft.Toolkit.Wpf.UI.Controls**.
+We're reusing the same prefix we have defined in the previous exercise, **toolkit**, which points to the namespace **Microsoft.Toolkit.Wpf.UI.Controls**.

 6. Like we did with the **InkCanvas** control we have added in the previous task, we need to dispose the **MapControl** when the windows gets closed, to avoid multiple instantions that could lead to exceptions.
 As such, double click on the **ExpenseDetail.xaml.cs** file in Solution Explorer.
 7. Locate the **Windows_Closed** event handler you have declared in the previous task.